-30 Distances are measured in a straight line and are calculated to three decimal places (for example 1.543 miles) by the Lincolnshire County Council school admissions team from the Post Office address point of the child's home to the Post Office address point of the academy (the gate at the main entrance on Inns Close, Lincoln).
-The distance from home to the nearest state-funded school is measured in the same way.
+Jistances are measured in a straight line and are calculated to three decimal places (for example 1.543 miles) by the Lincolnshire County Council school admissions team, using Servelec's "Synergy" system.
+Information about the address used for each application is taken from the Ordnance Survey AddressBase database, which provides 12 figure X and Y coordinates for each individual property, usually at the centre of the property.
+Distances are measured from this point of the child's home to the gate at the main entrance to the academy on Inns Close, Lincoln.